AlaskaAirlines/auro-button/demo/api.md

 ## Loading State

-Use the `loading` attribute to alter the content to teh shimmering dots to alert the user that the button/form is in an active state.
+Use the `loading` attribute to alter the content to the shimmering dots to alert the user that the button/form is in an active state.
 The `loading` attribute will also place the element in a disabled state to keep the user from re-submitting an action.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/loading.html) -->